 - DAY 3: Flight to Ilulissat, welcome meeting (guided town tour)

-- DAY 5: Heading backwards to the comfort at the hotel
+- DAY 5: Heading back to the comfort of the hotel

-- DAY 6: On your own in Ilulissat
+- DAY 6: Explore Ilulissat on your own

-- DAY 7: On your own in Ilulissat - (hike and Icefiord sailing)
+- DAY 7: Explore Ilulissat on your own - (hike and boat trip on the Ice Fjord)